AlexCostra/SENT-DTI/README.md

 The code is from our new paper in the field of Drug-Target prediction., entitled'' SENT-DTI: Semantic-Enhanced Drug-Target Interaction Prediction with Negative Training Strategy ''.
 SENT-DTI is a powerful tool designed for DTI prediction task, which leverages advanced algorithms to improve efficiency and accuracy.

 ## Model Architecture
 A novel semantic-enhanced DPP representation learning method with a negative training strategy entitled SENT-DTI is proposed to identify potential DTIs.
-As depicted in Figure~\ref{f1}, SENT-DTI comprises three main modules: interactive feature augmentation module, independent feature extraction module, and false-negative DPP association identification module.
+As depicted in the below figure, SENT-DTI comprises three main modules: interactive feature augmentation module, independent feature extraction module, and false-negative DPP association identification module.

 ![image](https://github.com/AlexCostra/SENT-DTI/blob/main/图片b.png)